ENCCS/hpda-python/content/dask.rst

     ones

-So far, it is only a symbolic represetnation of the array.
+So far, it is only a symbolic representation of the array.
-One way to trigger the computation is to call ``.compute()``:
+One way to trigger the computation is to call :meth:`compute`:

 .. code-block:: python